 - Support transference of knowledge and skills into new situations by giving students the skills to articulate what they know and can do, as well as identify their areas of strengths and challenges

 - Be an asset-based approach to assessment for learning

 - Engage students in the co-creation of learning goals and success criteria

 The performance assessment process is content-agnostic, student-centered, and values local context.

-As a result, this option serves the needs of ALL students, including special education students, English language learners, students in credit recovery, and gifted and talented students.
+As a result, this option serves the needs of ALL students, including general education students, special education students, English language learners, students in credit recovery, and gifted and talented students.